unumux/birch/README.md

         * text-left, text-right, text-center
         * "small" and "large" for media queries
         * < center > for a menu or button because centering any item is very difficult

+* This site really helped Kyle and I understand the use of Handlebars paritals, inline blocks, etc https://cloudfour.com/thinks/the-hidden-power-of-handlebars-partials/

 * Note that SVG files can NOT be used for images.
 They do not show up on emails.